agentmorris/MegaDetector/README.md

 * Converting frequently-used metadata formats to [COCO Camera Traps](https://github.com/agentmorris/MegaDetector/blob/main/megadetector/data_management/README.md#coco-cameratraps-format) format
 * Converting the output of AI models (especially YOLOv5) to the format used for AI results throughout this repo
 * Creating, visualizing, and  editing COCO Camera Traps .json databases

-#### megadetector/api

-Code for hosting our models as an API, either for synchronous operation (i.e., for real-time inference) or as a batch process (for large biodiversity surveys).
-This folder is largely deprecated, and primarily exists now only to hold documentation that is still relevant, to which there are permanent links.
-Mostly everything in this folder has been moved to the "archive" folder.

 #### megadetector/classification